iOS SDK

 2. Open sample-ios-swift/SampleApp.xcodeproj in Xcode.

-3. Select an iOS Simulator target.
+3. Select an iOS Simulator target, build and run.

 Next Steps